franklang/docker-frontend/README-docker.md

 $ cd <front-end_source_code_folder>
 ```

-At this point, you probably want to remove the ".git" folder since you won't be contributing to the Foundation Zurb Template project (no, not this time):
+At this point, you probably want to remove the _.git_ folder since you won't be contributing to the Foundation Zurb Template project (no, not this time):
 ```shell
 $ rm -rf .git
 ```